April 20, 2026

 How Much Does the LinkedIn API Cost?
 Pricing Explained

 LinkedIn has become the go-to platform for professionals, recruiters, B2B marketers, and brands worldwide.
-With over one billion members globally, the ability to extract insights and streamline workflows with the LinkedIn API is highly valuable.
+With over 1.2 billion members globally as of 2025, the ability to extract insights and streamline workflows with the LinkedIn API is highly valuable.
 But one common question persists: how much does the LinkedIn API cost?

 This guide provides a detailed breakdown of LinkedIn API pricing, what is free, what requires approval, and how brands can maximize its value.
 Whether you are a developer, marketer, or business leader, understanding the LinkedIn API cost can help you budget smarter and unlock opportunities with confidence.